Tips and Resources for Finding and Benefiting from AA Meetings in Roseville

 3. Healthcare Facilities: Hospitals and clinics may have bulletin boards with information about AA meetings.
 Sutter Roseville Medical Center is a good place to start.

-Maximizing the Benefits of AA Meetings
+How to Get the Most Out of AA Meetings

 AA meetings typically follow various formats such as speaker meetings, discussion meetings, and step meetings.
 Knowing what to expect can help you feel more comfortable and engaged: